sudomateo/lsa-i/docs/system-administration/managing-logs.md

 ### `journalctl`

-A better way to read logs is the use the `journalctl` command.
+A better way to read logs is to use the `journalctl` command.
 Now keep in mind that `journalctl` may not contain all logs, but it will contain most of the logs from the system and the services running on it.

 !!! example "Example: Usage of `journalctl`."